jaseknighter/parrot/README.md

 * k1+e2: display instructions

 ### features
-the *parrot* script's features are accessable from the scripts main screen and from the `PARAMETERS` menu
+the *parrot* script's features are accessable from the script's main screen and from the `PARAMETERS` menu

 * `bucket zoom` (bz): scale the norns display of cv recorded from crow inputs 1 and 2
 * `bucket record` (br): turn the cv recording from crow inputs 1 & 2  on and off